-But there is more to the story.
+But there is even more to the story.
 There is an aspect of this event that served to escalate the response of the public across the nation, fueling riots, and helping to cause even more needless death.
-Because of the color of Mr. Floyd’s skin, this crime was immediately labeled a crime motivated by racism.
+Because of the color of Mr. Floyd’s skin, this actions of the police were immediately labeled as racially motivated.

-I can completely understand why many people jumped to the conclusion that George Floyd’s murder was racially motivated.
+I can completely understand why many people jumped to the conclusion that the actions of the police were racially motivated.
 Our nation has had a long and sordid history of racism—against people of color in particular.
-And, because of that history, it’s easy to assume that when a white police officer murders a black man it is racially motivated.
+And, because of that history, it’s easy to assume that when a white police officer is involved in the death of a black man that it is racially motivated.
 But if we want the truth, we need to be able to take a step back and objectively look at the event critically in the least-biased way that we can.

-As I examine what was known after the first several days following George Floyd’s murder, I don’t find any hard evidence presented by law enforcement or the news media indicating his death was, in any way, motivated by racist beliefs on the part of the men who killed him.
+As I examined what was known after the first several days following George Floyd’s death, I didn’t find any hard evidence presented by law enforcement or the news media indicating his death was, in any way, motivated by racist beliefs on the part of the police involved in the incident.
 As of this writing, I believe that is still the case.

-I believe one of the primary things that we legitimately need to be addressing in the wake of the George Floyd murder is a national culture of excessive police brutality against the public—which affects all races.
-Making the George Floyd murder about racism is diverting our focus from the real atrocity of ever-increasing use of excessive and unwarranted police brutality against the public they are sworn to protect.
+I believe one of the primary things that we legitimately need to be addressing in the wake of George Floyd’s death is a national culture of excessive police brutality against the public—which affects all races.
+Making George Floyd’s death about racism is diverting our focus from the real atrocity of ever-increasing use of excessive and unwarranted police brutality against the public they are sworn to protect.
 Here is an excellent article on this issue by constitutional attorney John Whitehead concerning how the George Floyd murder is not about racism, but about police brutality.